Things you should know before starting a career in real estate

 Lesson #2: You've Got to Be Committed to Hardwork and Ongoing TrainingOne of the other things you should know is you don't stop learning once you obtain your real estate qualification.
 Real estate agents, regardless of which pathway they choose must be aware that they need to be hardworking, have great attention to detail and upskill their knowledge in order to stay on top of any industry trends or legislation.

-Laura Valenti, REIQ Board Director and Owner of Solutions Property Management, says while it can be challenging, those that work hard in real estate will be rewarded with a career that's rarely boring.
+Laura Valenti, REIQ Board Director and Co-Principal at McGrath North Lakes, says while it can be challenging, those that work hard in real estate will be rewarded with a career that's rarely boring.

 "You must have high attention to detail, excellent negotiation/persuasion skills, be adaptable, hard-working, and be prepared to embark on a journey of learning that will never end," says Valenti.
 "You can also expect a rewarding career where you will rarely be bored, deal with hundreds of fascinating people, have thousands of stories to tell, and make a real difference in peoples' lives."